legal resources necessary to hold negligent facilities accountable.

-Victims may require expensive medical treatment, and families may have to pay for nursing home care out of their own pockets.National Nursing Home Abuse Statistics
+Victims may require expensive medical treatment, and families may have to pay for nursing home care out of their own pockets.

-In addition, the U.S. Department of Health and Human Services reports that an average of 1,000 nursing home residents die each week due to medical errors.Colorado Nursing Home Abuse Statistics
+In addition, the U.S. Department of Health and Human Services reports that an average of 1,000 nursing home residents die each week due to medical errors.

-For example, in 2019, state health inspectors found that a high number of complaints involved levels of understaffing in nursing homes, including failure to provide proper supervision and aid of residents.Fort Collins Nursing Home Abuse Facts
+For example, in 2016, state health inspectors found that a high number of complaints involved levels of understaffing in nursing homes, including failure to provide proper supervision and aid of residents.

 Listed below are some statistics about the nursing home industry in the United States:

 Approximately 100,000 Americans reside in 1,400 nursing homes across Colorado each year

-- More than 85 percent who live in private homes receive some form of assistance with daily activities, while only 42 percent of residents in nursing homes receive the same type of aid.
+More than 85 percent who live in private homes receive some form of assistance with daily activities while only 42 percent of residents in nursing homes receive the same type of aid

-A nursing home resident with a mental illness is more likely to experience serious injuries, abuse, or neglect than other patients because of their inability to communicate.
+A nursing home resident with a mental illness is more likely to experience serious injuries, abuse, or neglect than other patients because of their inability to communicate

-About one in ten residents in nursing facilities experienced some type of mental illness, but this statistic does not include patients with dementia or Alzheimer's, which are considered separate conditions.
+About one in ten residents in nursing facilities experienced some type of mental illness, but this statistic does not include patients with dementia or Alzheimer's, which are considered separate conditions

-A National Institute of Mental Health study revealed that nearly 12 percent of patients in nursing homes with depression do not receive the proper treatment because staff members fail to recognize the symptoms.Nursing Home Residents Most at Risk
+A study funded by the National Institute of Mental Health revealed that nearly 12 percent of patients in nursing homes with depression do not receive the proper treatment because staff members fail to recognize the symptoms.

-One viable solution to this problem would be making sure all staff members at the Fort Collins, CO nursing facility receive proper training to handle these situations and how best to care for the patient without any issues arising.Types of Nursing Home Abuse
+One viable solution to this problem would be making sure all staff members at the Fort Collins nursing facility receive proper training so they know how to handle these situations and how best to care for the patient without any issues arising.

 First, be aware of the different types of nursing home abuse.
 The most common forms of abuse include physical abuse, sexual assault, emotional trauma, and financial exploitation.

-Second, watch for sudden changes in the victim's behavior or appearance.
-Victims of nursing home abuse may become withdrawn or isolated from their loved ones, or they may exhibit a physical injury such as a bruise, cut, or burn.Identifying the Various Types of Nursing Home Abuse
+Second, watch for any sudden changes in the victim's behavior or appearance.
+Victims of nursing home abuse may become withdrawn or isolated from their loved ones, or they may exhibit a physical injury such as bruise, cut, or burn.

 Detecting nursing home abuse harming a loved one can be challenging.
 Some of the common types of nursing home neglect, mistreatment, and abuse that occur at Fort Collins, CO nursing facilities include:

 Physical assault: Many residents at Fort Collins senior centers are victimized through physical assault when hit, slapped, trip, or touched inappropriately by nursing home staff, doctors, administrators, visitors, families, friends, and other facility patients.

-- Sexual Abuse: Signs of sexual abuse in nursing homes include sexually transmitted diseases, vaginal trauma, bruising on the breasts or genitals, and genital sores.
+Sexual Abuse: Signs of sexual abuse in nursing homes include sexually transmitted diseases, vaginal trauma, bruising on the breasts or genitals, and genital sores.
 Some victims may also display withdrawn behavior or become hostile with staff members.

 Emotional Abuse: Emotionally abusing a resident at a Fort Collins senior center is sometimes difficult to detect because they can't speak up for themselves.
 When family members visit, they may notice that the patient appears distant and uninterested in conversation and attention.

-- Financial Exploitation: Financial exploitation of nursing home patients sometimes goes undetected because it can be disguised as theft or an accident.
+Financial Exploitation: Financial exploitation of a nursing home patients sometimes goes undetected because it can be disguised as theft or an accident.
 However, this is often done on purpose by facility employees who steal money from victims who may not be able to account for lost funds.

-- Theft: Theft by nursing home staff members and residents is a common problem, as they sometimes steal money or other possessions from victims.
+Theft: Theft by nursing home staff members and residents is a common problem, as they sometimes steal money or other possessions from victims.
 Abuse can also happen when personal papers are destroyed or removed to keep the victim unaware of what is happening around them.

 Negligence: Nursing home negligence occurs when the facility staff fails to provide proper care or treatment for residents.
-This negligence can range from ignoring medical needs, such as refusing to change an adult diaper, to denying medications or medical equipment needed by victims.
+This can range from ignoring medical needs, such as refusing to change an adult diaper, to denying medications or medical equipment needed by victims.

 Some studies show that neglect, mistreatment, and abuse at the hands of nursing home staff members can be extremely harmful to victims since their bodies are already in a weakened state.

-The consequences of neglect can lead to serious injury or death for victims deprived of food, water, hygiene products, and safety equipment.
-Failure to maintain sanitary conditions also increases the risk of infection for victims whose immune systems are already suppressed or weakened.Bedsores: The Devastating Consequences of Providing Substandard Care
+The consequences of neglect can lead to serious injury or death for victims who are deprived of food, water, hygiene products, and safety equipment.
+Failure to maintain sanitary conditions also increases the risk of infection for victims whose immune systems are already suppressed or weakened.

 Bedsores (pressure sores, pressure wounds, pressure ulcers, decubitus ulcers) can be catastrophic, leading to life-threatening conditions.